anasty17/mirror-leech-telegram-bot/README.md

 - `SEARCH_API_LINK`: Search api app link.
 Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py). `Str`
   - Supported Sites:
   >1337x, Piratebay, Nyaasi, Torlock, Torrent Galaxy, Zooqle, Kickass, Bitsearch, MagnetDL, Libgen, YTS, Limetorrent, TorrentFunk, Glodls, TorrentProject and YourBittorrent
 - `SEARCH_LIMIT`: Search limit for search api, limit for each site and not overall result limit.
-Default is zero (Default api limit for each site). `Str`
+Default is zero (Default api limit for each site). `Int`
 - `SEARCH_PLUGINS`: List of qBittorrent search plugins (github raw links).
 I have added some plugins, you can remove/add plugins as you want.
-Main Source: [qBittorrent Search Plugins (Official/Unofficial)](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins). `Str`
+Main Source: [qBittorrent Search Plugins (Official/Unofficial)](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins). `List`

 ------

 ### 3. Getting Google OAuth API credential file and token.pickle

 **NOTES**
 - Old authentication changed, now we can't use bot or replit to generate token.pickle.
-You need OS with a browser.
+You need OS with a local browser.
+For example `Termux`.
 - Windows users should install python3 and pip.
 You can find how to install and use them from google or from this [telegraph](https://telegra.ph/Create-Telegram-Mirror-Leech-Bot-by-Deploying-App-with-Heroku-Branch-using-Github-Workflow-12-06) from [Wiszky](https://github.com/vishnoe115) tutorial.
 - You can ONLY open the generated link from `generate_drive_token.py` in local browser.